-Soil, Sunlight and Water Recommendations for Tarragon
+Soil, Sunlight, and Water Recommendations for Tarragon

-Tarragon needs well-drained soil with a neutral pH between 6.5 and 7.5.
+Tarragon needs well-draining soil with a neutral pH between 6.5 and 7.5.
 It doesn't like wet or soggy soils, however, and will not perform in them.
 Amend your soil if it is heavy and holds water.
-If rain puddles hang around on the surface of your soil for more than 5 hours, your soil is absolutely too heavy for tarragon and needs amended.
+If rain puddles hang around on the surface of your soil for more than 5 hours, your soil is absolutely too heavy for tarragon and needs to be amended.
 Once established, water your tarragon sparingly, allowing the soil to completely dry out between waterings.

 Full sun is best for tarragon, but it will accept partial sun if it must.
-Feed your tarragon with a general-purpose fertilizer twice during the summer growing season and keep the plant trimmed as needed to keep it around 2 feet tall.
+Fertilize your tarragon with a general-purpose fertilizer twice during the summer growing season and keep the plant trimmed as needed to keep it around 2 feet tall.
 Taller tarragon plants sometimes fall over, which just isn't an attractive look.
 Prune off any flowers that appear to promote leafier growth.

 For bushier plants that produce more, pinch off the top leaves of young stems when they reach about 6 inches tall.
 In mid-June or when your plants reach their mature height, cut the entire plant back to 4 to 6 inches tall.
 This will produce a flush of new growth that you can harvest for immediate use or save for later by drying or freezing.

 Dig up your tarragon plants and divide them every three or four years to keep them healthy and producing well.
 Older plants can start to grow too slowly and can fail to produce.
 Dividing the plant will fix this issue.